aaron-grau/curic/ruby/projects/memory/README.md

 [match-memory]: http://games.aarp.org/games/metro-match/metro-match.aspx

-I wrote classes for Card, Board, and Game.
+I wrote classes for `Card`, `Board`, and `Game`.

+Please put each class in its own file and use `require_relative` to include other files in your program.

 ## Card